The personal statement a watch makes is just as relevant as ever (Josh Rubin)

 Looking at Apple, Google or Microsoft I am getting an impression that doing by the book is not a luxury we can afford these days.
 We should be fast and should be innovative too.
 Only the fastest will survive.

+If we do mistakes, let them be because we are too fast rather than too slow.
 Exactly!
 To be fast we should be having a higher tolerance to mistakes.
 If we do not try we do not succeed in it.
 The big-bang product development approach is deader than ever… at least in technology realm…

 Effective prototyping may be the most valuable ‘core competence’ an innovative organization can hope to have.
 (Michael Schrage, p.96)